ezEngine/docs-src/pages/docs/runtime/resource-management.md

 ## Creating Runtime Resources

-As mentioned previously, to create a resource at runtime, you need to fill out the resource type specific resource descriptor.
-Below is an example of a `ezMeshBufferResource` created from an `ezGeometry` instance:
+To create a resource at runtime, you need to fill out the resource type specific resource descriptor.
+Below is an example of an `ezMeshBufferResource` created from an `ezGeometry` instance:
 ```cpp
 ezGeometry& inout_geom;
 ...